How can I get a copy of my tenancy agreement?

 Does Newlon provide buildings insurance?

-If you rent a home from Newlon we are responsible for providing buildings insurance.
+If you rent your home from us then we are responsible for your buildings insurance.
+Please contact firstname.lastname@example.org if you want more information.

 My home is not habitable.
 Can I request to be moved?